 If you cannot connect to a server, your administrator might need to change the server location or SOCKS proxy details.
 For more information, see Connect through a proxy server.
-To create a connection from a web browser

 Configuration for starting sessions from a web browser is typically carried out automatically during installation.
 Note that because of the wide variety of browsers and operating systems, some manual configuration can be required.